nsevilla/des_ncsa/README.md

     git commit -m 'Updated release page blah' git push
     ```
 10. Create a pull request to merge and publish your changes.
+You must [inform the DES Science Release community via the #sci-release Slack channel](https://darkenergysurvey.slack.com/archives/C0PMTCWRL) to allow for a peer review of the submission before it can be accepted.